 Balloon Drop: Experiment with dropping balloons from different heights.
 See what kind of splatter patterns they make on the ground.

-Water Balloon Launcher: Make this DIY balloon launcher featured on Waterworks Canada.
+Water Balloon Launcher: Make this DIY balloon launcher featured on Waterworks Canada (Site no longer active.
+Try this YouTube tutorial instead.).
 Use it for play or try to see who can launch a water balloon the longest distance.

 Water Balloon Painting: Use water balloon with paint in them to make a large mural and enjoy a little active play at the same time.
 For a great visual example, check out this paint and play post from Growing a Jeweled Rose.